Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Identifying features with crosscoders

-A natural next question is whether this pattern holds across layers.
-Prior work~\citep{yosinski2014transferable, ramasesh2021anatomy} reports that earlier layers remain stable while forgetting mainly arises in the final layers.
-Surprisingly, \cref{fig:results_capacity_layers} shows that earlier layers \emph{gain} allocated capacity over time.
-As new tasks are learned, feature norms increase in these layers.
+A natural next question could be whether this pattern holds across layers.
+We studied two earlier layers in \cref{fig:results_capacity_layers} and found that earlier layers \emph{gained} allocated capacity as new tasks were learned.
+Feature norms increased in these layers.
+Even though we are showing a limited-scale experiment, unlike prior work~\citep{yosinski2014transferable, ramasesh2021anatomy} reporting that earlier layers remain stable while forgetting mainly arises in the final layers, these results tentatively suggest they may actively gain capacity, a discrepancy worth investigating further.